bhaskarblur/NeoBaseAI-Copilot-for-database/README.md

-# NeoBase - AI Copilot for Database
 <!-- <img width="1707" alt="Screenshot 2025-02-10 at 7 12 19 PM" src="https://github.com/user-attachments/assets/50c36c8b-52f4-49c8-8b2b-d7b98279aa52" /> -->

 <img width="1850" height="971" alt="neobase-banner" src="https://github.com/user-attachments/assets/1c88e3d2-6ae8-4398-a816-c5bf7224d08a" />
+# NeoBase - AI Copilot for Database

-**NeoBase** is an AI-powered database assistant that helps you manage, query, and optimize your databases effortlessly.
-With a sleek Neo Brutalism design and real-time chat functionality, NeoBase makes database visualization intuitive and efficient.
+**NeoBase** is an AI database copilot that allows you to chat with your data and visualize, analyze it quickly and easily.
+With a sleek Neo Brutalism design and real-time conversation, NeoBase makes database visualization intuitive and efficient.

 ## Screenshots
 <img width="1708" alt="Screenshot 2025-03-14 at 1 08 09 PM" src="https://github.com/user-attachments/assets/413a2a91-98a3-4bda-b12f-46fb8c826f4a" />